West Valley College Spring 2013

 General Class Policies

-3. Class participation and COMPLETING THE ASSIGNED READING by the beginning of each topic are essential to passing this course.
+2. Class participation on the Discussion Boards and COMPLETING THE ASSIGNED READING are essential to passing this course.

-6. Plagiarism/cheating will result in automatic failures for the course and offenders will be referred to the CSSO for disciplinary action.
-Familiarize yourself with the campus policy on cheating detailed in the College Catalog under Student Conduct Code, 5.8.19 Policy on Cheating.
-(You will find examples of what plagiarism is and how to avoid it at http://www.indiana.edu/~wts/wts/plagiarism.html)
+5. ***Plagiarism/cheating will result in automatic failure and offenders will be referred to the CSSO for disciplinary action.
+Familiarize yourself with the campus policy on cheating detailed in the College Catalogue under Student Conduct Code, 5.8.19 Policy on Cheating.
+(You will find examples of what plagiarism is and how to avoid it at https://wts.indiana.edu/writing-guides/plagiarism.html.)***

-Your two quizzes this semester will be conducted on Angel rather than in class.
-These quizzes cover ALL of the assigned readings and lectures (Weeks 1-4 for Quiz 1, and Weeks 8-13 for Quiz 2) Click HERE for more instructions, as well as how to log on to Angel.
+Your two quizzes cover ALL of the assigned readings and lectures (Weeks 1-4 for Quiz 1, and Weeks 8-13 for Quiz 2).
+Quiz due dates will NOT be extended.
+Click HERE for more instructions.

 Course Requirements Grading Policy: Grades are awarded on a Standard Scale: